xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 The reader should first be familiar with the analysis note [2.2] and implementation note [2.5] for issue 5005 [2.1].

-To scope issue 5005 [2.1], enforcement of range constraints
+To scope issue 5005 [2.1], enforcement of range constraints was deferred until after analysis had been performed.
+Constraining types with ranges has been experimented and deployed in isolated situations in the xtUML Community.
+This work has raised awareness of the depth and subtlety of the capability.
+Varying strategies exist for range enforcement.
+It is challenging to check ranges often enough but not too often.
+It is easy to duplicate range checks.
+Alternatives must be examined.

+This note provides an analysis of range enforcement in Verifier and model compilers.
+The note identifies and recommends one enforcement strategy that is reasonable in the context of the architectures of Verifier and MC-3020.

 ### 4. Requirements